UoM-ResPlat-DevOps/SpartanRegEx/Resources/basicsed.md

 A file where the search term UnknownElement exists could be replaced with Unbihexium with:

 `sed "s/UnknownElement/$UnknownElement/g" filename`

+Another issue is conducting substitutions with single quotes in the stream, in which case double-quotes are an appropriate tool.

+sed "s/ones/one's/" <<< 'ones thing'

+Another method is to replace each embedded single quote with the sequence: '\'', i.e., quote backslash quote quote, which closes the string, appends an escaped single quote and reopens the string.

 The sed metacharacter, `&` can be used as variable for the selection term.
 For example, a list of telephone numbers could have the first two digits selected and then surrounded by parantheses for readability.